 Detective novelist and playwright.
 Born in Torquay, into a well-off family, where a bust has been erected, as Agatha Miller.
 Married Archie Christie in 1914.
+In WW1 she trained and worked in a pharmacy in Torquay - gaining knowledge of chemistry and poisons in particular that she would draw on later.
 Her first novel was published in 1920.
 Visiting Hawaii in the 1920s with Archie she was a pioneer surfer.
 A successful writer, her personal life suffered when, shortly after her mother's death, Archie declared his love for another woman.

 Christie is the world's best-selling writer having sold 4 billion books.
 Appointed CBE in 1956 and DBE in 1971, she became Lady Mallowan in 1968 when Max was knighted.

 Londonist have a good post on her London.